 Robotic surgery precision: Sub-millimeter accuracy / <0.03 mm, enables delicate procedures with enhanced control, beyond steadiness of human hand.

-72: Average heartbeats per minute.
+72: Idealised heartbeats per minute.
 Celestial geometry in multiples of 72.
-1/5 of a circle, harmonious architecture, celestial precession, precession of equinoxes.
+One-fifth of a circle, harmonious architecture, celestial precession, precession of equinoxes.

 First VR headset: 1968, Sword of Damocles.